paulawucu/final_project/project_proposal.md

 decriminalize recreational cannabis or marijuana.
-The abuse of and addiction to drugs is a genuine national crisis that influences public health as well as social and financial welfare. <br><br> Also, the posted drug overdose death rate and rate change maps from CDC haven’t been updated for the past 2-3 years.
-Thus, our group wants to start from here and do more investigation upon the drug overdose death rate across states in the US based on other data resources online to propel our motivation even further.
+The abuse of and addiction to drugs is a genuine national crisis that influences public health as well as social and financial welfare. <br><br> Also, the posted drug overdose death rate and rate change maps by CDC haven’t been updated for the past 2-3 years.
+Thus, our group wants to start from here and do more investigation upon the drug overdose death rate across states in the US, together with other data resources online.

 ### Intended Final Product

 Apart from the required final products mentioned in the course website, the content in our final product aims to help identify factors associated with drug overdose mortality rate.
-Based on identified factors, we could identify groups of people that are more vulnerable when facing drug overdose.
+Based on identified factors, we want to identify groups of people that are more vulnerable when facing drug overdose.

 ### Anticipated Data Source